Science and technology studies

-Science and technology studies (STS) or science, technology, and society is an interdisciplinary field that examines the creation, development, and consequences of science and technology in their historical, cultural, and social contexts.
+Science and technology studies (STS) or science, technology, and society is an interdisciplinary field by sociologists, historians, philosophers, anthropologists, and others that examines the creation, development, consequences, and outcomes of science, including medical science, and technology in their historical, cultural, and social contexts.

 History

-Like most interdisciplinary fields of study, STS emerged from the confluence of a variety of disciplines and disciplinary subfields, all of which had developed an interest—typically, during the 1960s or 1970s—in viewing science and technology as socially embedded enterprises.
+Like most interdisciplinary fields of study, STS emerged from the confluence of disciplines and disciplinary subfields, all of which had developed an interest—typically, during the 1960s or 1970s—in viewing science and technology as socially embedded enterprises.
 The key disciplinary components of STS took shape independently, beginning in the 1960s, and developed in isolation from each other well into the 1980s, although Ludwik Fleck's (1935) monograph Genesis and Development of a Scientific Fact anticipated many of STS's key themes.
 In the 1970s Elting E. Morison founded the STS program at the Massachusetts Institute of Technology (MIT), which served as a model.
 By 2011, 111 STS research centers and academic programs were counted worldwide.

-"The mid-70s was a sort of formation period, and the early 1990s as a peak of consolidation, and then the 2000s as a period of global diffusion" (Sheila Jasanoff).